July 02, 2020

 The list goes on

 This list is not exhaustive.
-As you can see, untreated Sleep Apnea is nothing to joke around with.
+As you can see, untreated sleep apnea can cause all sorts of secondary health issues, and shouldn’t be ignored.
 If you think you or a loved one may have this disorder, do not hesitate to get treatment.
-The easiest way is just clicking here.
-Get on your way to a better night’s sleep and a better you!